 Historically speaking, Melaka or as the westerners would call it Malacca is the most important city of Malaysia, as the origin of Malaysia lies here.
 It is here that the Portuguese first landed and established a trading port.
-This is where the Hindu king Paramesawara converted to Islam and called himself Sultan Iskandar Shah.
-And laid the foundations of the cultural mix that the country continues to have till date.
+This is where the Hindu king Parameswara converted to Islam and called himself Sultan Iskandar Shah.
+And laid the foundations of the cultural mix that the country continues to have to date.

-Melaka Malaysia Tourist Attractions.
+Melaka – Malaysia Tourist Attractions

 The city owes its name to the Melaka tree that grows here.
 The legend is that the king was tired and sat under a tree when someone asked him what to name the place.
 He asked the name of the tree under whose shade he was sitting.
 And was answered ‘Melaka’ and he said ‘Let’s call this place Melaka’.
 Now I know that we get a dry fruit in India by the same name.
 Which is like a bigger version of Kishmish or dried grapes and is used in many herbal preparations.
 I wanted to know if it is the same fruit and kept looking for it through my two days in the city but could not find it.
 Most people in the city seem to have written off this as a myth or legend.
-And maybe never connected the name and it’s meaning.
+And maybe never connected the name and its meaning.

-Melaka or Malacca World Heritage City.
+Melaka or Malacca World Heritage City

 Melaka has been designated a world heritage city for its cultural heritage.
 You can see its culture being showcased as soon as you land in the city.
 The colors catch your eyes wherever you look.
 The bright red color adorns the streets along with other bright colors.
 There are hardly any boring off-white or grey buildings.
 In fact, the houses by the riverside have been painted with kinds of themes.
-Each house in unique because of these paintings.
+Each house is unique because of these paintings.
 I am not sure if this place was always as colorful or there is a conscious attempt to keep it so for the tourist.

-Things to do in Melaka.
+Things to do in Melaka

 It is a small place that ideally you should cover on foot.
 The narrow streets in the main town are filled with museums, restaurants and big and small memento shops.
 Local handicraft shops selling face masks, fridge magnets, key chains, postcards, porcelain.
 Local cookies and dried fruits make the streets lively and cheerful.
 A few art shops almost look like the museum.
 As do the crystal shops that display them in the form of miniature carved pieces to raw rocks.
 Colorful temples sometimes doubling up as restaurants are intricately painted with mythological figures.
 And are bound to make you stop by and admire them for a while.